Undergraduate study in Primary Teaching

 Structuring your undergraduate programme in Primary Teaching

-The Bachelor of Education (Teaching) – Primary Specialisation is mainly structured around core compulsory courses that develop your understanding of the study of education and the New Zealand curriculum, and your skills and knowledge in effective teaching practice, literacy, numeracy and Māori language and culture.
+The Bachelor of Education (Teaching) – Primary Specialisation is structured around core compulsory courses that develop your understanding of education and the New Zealand curriculum, and your skills and knowledge in effective teaching practice, literacy, numeracy and Māori language and culture.

-The Bachelor of Education (Teaching) – Huarahi Māori Specialisation is mainly structured around core compulsory courses developing your understanding of education and the Māori medium curriculum Te Marautanga o Aotearoa, and your knowledge and skills in te reo matatini (literacy), pāngarau (numeracy), tikanga Māori, mātauranga Māori and Māori pedagogy.
+The Bachelor of Education (Teaching) – Huarahi Māori Specialisation is structured around core compulsory courses that develop your understanding of education and the Māori medium curriculum, Te Marautanga o Aotearoa, and your knowledge and skills in te reo matatini (literacy), pāngarau (numeracy), tikanga Māori, mātauranga Māori and Māori pedagogy.